d-kang/howtographql/content/backend/graphql-js/6-authentication.md

 <Instruction>

-From the server's response, copy the authentication `token` and open another tab in the Playground.
+From the server's response, copy the authentication `Token` and open another tab in the Playground.
 Inside that new tab, open the **HTTP HEADERS** pane in the bottom-left corner and specify the `Authorization` header - similar to what you did with the Prisma Playground before.
 Again, replace the `__TOKEN__` with the actual token:

 ```json
 {